Compendium solar spectrum formation: Detailing notes

-Navigation: each note ends with a link [Main call] returning to its calling location in the main text and a link [Back] that goes there when you came from there or back to another link that you used -- working in Firefox, Ubuntu acroread and xpdf, macOS Preview but not in Ubuntu evince, chrome, macOS Safari (try the back button instead).
-Footnote numbers jump back to their call.} ~~\theendnotes \endgroup
+Navigation: each note ends with a link [Main call] returning to its calling location in the main text and a link [Back] that also returns there when you came from there or back to another link that you used -- working in Firefox, Ubuntu acroread and xpdf, macOS Preview but not in Ubuntu evince, chrome, macOS Safari (try the reader back button instead; for Acrobat check the \href{https://helpx.adobe.com/acrobat/using/keyboard-shortcuts.html}{shortcut table}).
+Footnote numbers jump back to their call.} ~~\theendnotes \endgroup \fancyhead[RE,RO]{\nouppercase{Detailing notes}}